indexdata/yaz4j/README.md

 linker libraries for the shared object.
 Usually it's enough to install as whole.
 If there are packages for YAZ already, use install the "devel" package or "dev" package.
 Check that `yaz-config` is in the `PATH`.
-After running 'mvn install`, the result is the Java archive `target/yaz4j-VERSION.jar` and a shared object `target/native/libyaz4j.so`.
+After running `mvn install`, the result is the Java archive `target/yaz4j-VERSION.jar` and a shared object `target/native/libyaz4j.so`.